 Let’s look at a basic example of an XML file below.
 You can also click here to view the file directly in your browser.

-As you can see, this file consists of two things, plain text (in black) and tags (in violet).
+As you can see, this file consists of plain text and tags.
+The plain text is shown in black and the tags are shown in green.

 Plain text is the actual data being stored.
-In this example, the XML is storing food items on a breakfast menu, as well as the things associated with each food: price, description, and calorie count.
+In this example, the XML is storing student names as well as test scores associated with each student.

 While plain text represents the data, tags indicate what the data is.
-Each tag represents a type of data, like “food” or “price”, and tells the computer what to do with the plain text data inside of it.
-Tags aren’t supposed to be seen by the software user, only the software itself.
+Each tag represents a type of data, like "first name," "last name," or "score," and tells the computer what to do with the plain text data inside of it.
+Tags aren’t supposed to be seen by users, only the software itself.

 Also, you’ll often see XML code formatted such that each level of element is indented, as is true in our example.
 This makes the file easier for humans to read, and does not affect how computers process the code.